FelixMundial/felixmundial.github.io/README.md

-# Setup guide for Github Pages (as of Oct.9.2017 on Windows 10 x64)
+# Setup guide for Github Pages (as of Oct.9.2017 on Windows 10 x64/ Aug.9.2019 on Mac OS Mojave)
 blog url: https://felixmundial.github.io/
 ***